nchristiny/nchristiny.github.io/history/index.md

 Yes, dying repeatedly without being able to save your progress was considered the pinnacle of video game entertainment back then.

-A few years later I used the command line in DOS on an early PC compatible, the Amstrad PC 1640.
+A few years later I used the command line in DOS on an early PC compatible, the Amstrad PC 1640[^fn-4].
 It came with a vast 20MB hard drive and featured jaw dropping EGA graphics.
 The built-in sound card even played sounds and 8-bit music.
-There was even a knob to control the volume of system beeps, which was amazing at the time.
+There was even a knob to control the volume of system beeps, which was amazing at the time.[^fn-5]

 I distinctly remember the day we hooked up two PCs together via serial cable.
 A simple game where two moving snakes on the screen could be played simultaneously by two players on each computer completely blew my young mind.